passcod/in-the-pale-darkness-of-dawn/notes/galaxy-map-essay.md

 bandwidth vs quality vs distance.
 The HoloNet seems to have been the ultimate
-try: capable of communications across the Galaxy or beyond, i.e. several hundred _thousand_ light years, but it was expensive and apparently too new to be used by a lot of people for a lot of things, and kept mostly for naval comms and official broadcasts.
+try: capable of communications across the Galaxy or beyond, i.e. several hundred _thousand_ light years, but it was expensive and apparently too new to be used by a lot of people for a lot of things, and kept mostly for navies of all sorts, extensively by the Jedi Order, and for official government broadcasts.
 Subspace radios, the next best thing and dirt cheap to use, only had a maximum range of a hundred light years, and the cheapest and most reliable channel at distances beyond that was, essentially, the postal service.
 With hyperspeed freighters, sure, but still mostly physical transfer of data sticks or holopads or whatever they're called.

 But that's recent history, and those people have been flying for millenia.
 No.
 I think, and that's the theory in this fic, that there is an ancient comm